Cohomological Hall algebras of one-dimensional sheaves on surfaces and Yangians: The nilpotent cohomological Hall algebra of a quiver

 We shall need the following crucial property of $\modPi$ (cf.\ \cite[Lemma~2.18]{SY13} or \cite[Proposition~3.1]{SV_generators}): \begin{theorem} Assume that $\qv$ is not a finite type Dynkin quiver.
 Then the algebra $\Pi_\qv$ is Calabi-Yau of homological dimension two, i.e., there are functorial isomorphisms

 for any two finite-dimensional $\Pi_\qv$-modules $M,N$.
 Moreover, we have

 where $\bfd_M, \bfd_N$ are the dimension vectors of $M$ and $N$. \end{theorem}

-\begin{rem} The condition on the quiver is not an issue for us: if $\qv$ is of finite type then we may embed it in a larger quiver $\qv'$ (which is not of Dynkin type) and extend trivially any representation of $\qv$ to $\qv'$. $\triangle$ \end{rem}
+\begin{remark} The condition on the quiver is not an issue for us: if $\qv$ is of finite type then we may embed it in a larger quiver $\qv'$ (which is not of Dynkin type) and extend trivially any representation of $\qv$ to $\qv'$. \end{remark}